Taxes on Rental Property

-Understanding how taxes on rental property apply to rental income can be challenging if you own rental properties.
-Simply put, all rental revenue must be declared on your tax return, and in most cases, the associated expenses can be deducted.
+Understanding how rental property tax returns apply to rental income.
+Specifically rental real estate income, can be challenging if you own rental properties.
+Most often, rental property is reported on your tax return with a Schedule.
+If you are a sole owner and not a partnership or corporation.
+Simply put, all rental revenue, including rental real estate income, must be declared on your tax return.
+And in most cases, the associated expenses can be deducted.

-Rental income taxes function differently from owner-occupied property taxes but in ways that can benefit real estate investors.
-Property investors should, as a general rule, declare as much of their income and costs as they legally can.
-Although this form of tax preparation seems confusing, it is much more easily understood when broken into more digestible parcels of information.
+Taxes on Rental property income function differently from owner-occupied property taxes but in ways that can benefit real estate investors.
+Renting to family is another whole different issue and providing a discount from market rent can get you in all kinds of trouble with the IRS.
+Property investors should, as a general rule, declare all of their rental property income and deduct as many costs as they legally can, including rental property tax deductions.
+Although this form of tax preparation may seem confusing, it is much more easily understood when broken into more digestible parcels of information.
 Here is what you need to know when you are just getting started.

 What Qualifies as Rental Income?